In a world where driving lessons have seen significant delays, we look to see if the popular intensive driving course options are worth the money.

-What is the price of an intensive driving course?
+How much is an intensive driving course?

-Depending on the intensive driving course that you enrol in, prices can range from between £1,000-£2000.
-Some learners may not be able to fork out that amount of money in one sitting, so will therefore benefit from taking their lessons over a more spread out but regular period, such as 2 hours per week.
+Depending on the intensive driving course you enrol in, prices can range from between £1,000-£2000.
+Some learners may not be able to fork out that amount of money in one sitting, so they will benefit from taking their lessons over a more spread out but regular period, such as 2 hours per week.

 While these numbers may sound expensive, depending on your level of experience and learning ability, this may work out cheaper in the long run in terms of the price you pay for lessons and the speed taken to pass your test.
-The average learner takes 40-45 hours of tuition before passing their driving test, but this can vary significantly based on numerous factors including your age, quality of driving instructor and level of private practice.
+The average learner takes 40-45 hours of tuition before passing their driving test, but this can vary significantly based on numerous factors, including your age, quality of driving instructor and level of private practice.